agentsofthesystem/AgentSmith/docs/developer.md

 3. Open a powershell and test that one can run the "python" command to verify python is installed.
 4. install git for windows from here: https://git-scm.com/download/win

+## Docker

+The backend flask server could be containerized and the PyQT GUI could just simply communicate with a container, but this has yet to be developed.

 # Development Environment

 ## Stand Alone & Development